sKm-games/Unity-Spline-Movement/README.md

 * Speed Modifier - How fast the object should move along the path

 ## Placeholder art:
-* The number used to show spline points more clearly
+* Number graphics used to show spline points
 * A square used for the test movement object

 ## Sample scene:
-*Showing the system in use, with two spines and a move object setup with different looping and spline setups.
+* Showing the system in use, with two splines and a move object setup with different looping and spline setups.

 ## Usage:
 To create the spline move the Point object under the Spline object, if you have Gizmos turned on you should now see a series of circles showing you the spline path.